Seraj-Shekh/Calculator/README.md

 This is a normal calculator made by using HTML, CSS and JavaScript within one hour.
-You can just download the file and open it with file explorer or any browser to use it.
+You can just download the file and open it with file explorer or any browser to use it or you can simply visit this website : https://starlit-panda-d00271.netlify.app/